-MCS 516 Principles of Information Security 3 credit hours MCS 524 Network, Protocols and Security 3 credit hours MCS 563 Cloud Security 3 credit hours MCS 592 Computer Forensics 3 credit hours
+MCS 516 Principles of Information Security

+MCS 524 Network, Protocols and Security

+MCS 563 Cloud Security

+MCS 592 Computer Forensics

 Information Systems (3 Credits Required)

 These courses provide skills in protection and verification procedures needed for all systems and applications and controls needed for information technology systems to ensure confidentiality, integrity and non-repudiation of an organization's sensitive information.
 Choose one course from the list below.